fabianjstn3/Week-3-API-Lab/README.md

-# Microservices Authentication System
+# API Development and Microservices

-This project implements a secure authentication system using a microservices architecture.
+This project implements an authentication system using a microservices architecture.
 It consists of two separate services:

 1. **Auth Service**: Handles user registration, login, and token verification
 2. **Product Service**: Serves product data to authenticated users